-Consider that Awh had to retract a paper because they trusted a functions output and performed hilbert transfromation along the wrong dimension
+I’ll just mention two public cases.
+Edward Awh and his co-authors had to retract a paper because they trusted a functions output and performed hilbert transfromation along the wrong dimension.

 Specifically, there was a matrix transposition error in the code […].
 The data matrix was oriented correctly for the call to eegfilt, but the output of the call to eegfilt was not correctly transposed in the standard Matlab format before passing into the built-in Matlab ‘hilbert’ function.
 (1)